ssuryanarayanan/Qi-Docs/docs/Overview.rst

 To read data
 ------------

-Qi includes different read methods and overloads that can be used to retrieve data from streams.
+Qi includes several different read methods and overloads that can be used to retrieve data from streams.
 These methods can be used in a large number of circumstances.